dejanu/k8s_logging/Readme.md

   Index   myapp-logs
 ```

-* Fluentd: aggregator (40MB) translating into into `memory: 128Mi` and `cpu: 10m`.
+* Fluentd: aggregator (40 MB - 60 MB ) translating into into `memory: 128Mi` and `cpu: 10m`.
 Does buffering (in-memory or file based), retries, routing, filtering.

 * OpenSearch: storage and search engine